-The program will continue to be administered by your family’s Summit DD connection.
+All 2018 requests will be funded on a reimbursement basis only.
+The program will continue to be administered through your family’s Summit DD connection.
 (This could be a Referral & Support Specialist, Service and Support Administrator or a Developmental Specialist.)
 They will help you identify if the program is right for your needs and answer any question that you may have.

-“Once the individual or family has provided Summit DD staff with a description and cost of the good or service, Summit DD staff will review the expenditure,” explained Holly Brugh, Director of Service & Support Administration and Children’s Services.
-“And upon approval, they authorize payment.”
-Brugh noted that it’s important to remember that this is NOT a reimbursement program.
-Conversation and approval must happen prior to the use of funds.
+“Once the individual or family has provided Summit DD staff with a description and cost of the good or service, Summit DD staff will review the expenditure and let you know if the expenditure is approved for purchase,” explained Holly Brugh, Director of Service & Support Administration and Children’s Services.
+“Then when the family provides a receipt, a reimbursement payment will be authorized.”
+Brugh continued.

-Payments go directly to the individual or family to pay for the item or service.
-Once the item or service has been paid for, a receipt must be provided to Summit DD within 30 days of payment.
-Brugh noted that receipts are required.
-If receipts are not submitted, families will not be eligible for future FEP funding.
+Once the approved item or service has been paid for, a receipt must be provided to Summit DD to request the reimbursement payment.
+Payments then go directly to the individual or family to reimburse them for the item or service.
+Brugh noted that receipts are required and that conversation and approval from Summit DD must occur prior to the purchase or purchases will NOT be reimbursed, even with a receipt.
 Your Summit DD contact can answer specific questions that you may have as well.

 What’s New for 2018?